J-1 Visa Flight Paramedic Jobs

 Can I transition from J-1 to a different work visa after my flight paramedic training ends?

-Transitioning to an H-1B or other work visa after your J-1 program is possible, but only if the two-year home residency requirement does not apply to you or has been waived.
+Transitioning to an H-1B visa or other work visa after your J-1 program is possible, but only if the two-year home residency requirement does not apply to you or has been waived.
 Flight paramedic roles typically qualify as specialty occupations under H-1B standards, but employer willingness to sponsor and timing relative to annual cap filing windows both affect whether a direct transition is feasible.